ebranlard/vim-simple-compile/README.markdown

 Functionalities
 ----------------

 Below is a list of functionalities.
-Defaultmappings are written within parenthesis and functions within brackets.
+Default mappings are written within parenthesis and functions within brackets.
 Mappings can be overriden in your vimrc or directly in the plugin file.

 Functionalities for simple and quick compilation: